 (j) a link to the CDR representative principal’s CDR policy;

-(k) if the CDR data may be disclosed to, or collected by, a direct or indirect OSP (including one that is based overseas) of the CDR representative or of the CDR representative principal—a statement of that fact;
+(k) if the CDR data may be disclosed to, or collected by, a direct or indirect OSP (including one that is based overseas) of the CDR representative or of the CDR representative principal:

+(i) a statement of that fact; and

+(ii) the name of the OSP; and

+(iii) the OSP’s accreditation number (if any); and

+(iv) if the OSP is based overseas—the country in which it is based; and

+(v) links to the CRD representative principal’s CDR policy and the OSP’s CDR policy (if any); and

+(vi) a statement detailing why the OSP needs to access the consumer’s CDR data;

 (l) a statement that the CDR consumer can obtain further information about the collections or disclosures for which consent is requested from the CDR representative principal’s CDR policy if desired;

-(m) the following information about withdrawal of consents:

-(i) a statement that, at any time, the consent can be withdrawn;
+(m) a statement that, at any time, the consent can be withdrawn.

-(ii) instructions for how the consent can be withdrawn;

-(iii) a statement indicating the consequences (if any) to the CDR consumer if they withdraw the consent;

-(n) the following information about redundant data:

-(i) a statement, in accordance with rule 4.20N, regarding the CDR representative’s intended treatment of redundant data;

-(ii) a statement outlining the CDR consumer’s right to elect that their redundant data be deleted;

-(iii) instructions for how the election can be made.

-Note: For paragraph (b), if the CDR representative is seeking the CDR consumer’s consent to de-identification as referred to in paragraph (i), the CDR representative would need to indicate how that would comply with the data minimisation principle.
+Note 1: For paragraph (b), if the CDR representative is seeking the CDR consumer’s consent to de-identification as referred to in paragraph (i), the CDR representative would need to indicate how that would comply with the data minimisation principle.

+Note 2: For paragraph (fa), the uses or disclosures that are permitted under a direct marketing consent are limited under these rules (see subrule 7.5(3)).

 4.20F Restrictions on seeking consent

 (1) A CDR representative must not specify a period of time for the purposes of paragraph 4.11(1)(b) that is more than 12 months.

-(2) A CDR representative must not ask for a collection consent or a use consent unless it would comply with the data minimisation principle in respect of that collection or those uses.
+(2) A CDR representative must not ask for a collection consent, a use consent or a disclosure consent unless the consent would comply with the data minimisation principle in respect of that collection or those uses or disclosures.

 Note: See rule 1.8 for the definition of “data minimisation principle”.